There are many ways to interact with the SETI Institute.

 Follow us on Twitter - Get daily updates on what's going at the Institute and related science

-Contribute to setiQuest - setiQuest is an effort to tap into the global brain trust, harness the power of citizen scientists, and educate the next generation of Earthlings to improve current searches for extraterrestrial intelligence and better understand our place in the cosmos.
+setiQuest - setiQuest is an effort to tap into the global brain trust, harness the power of citizen scientists, and educate the next generation of Earthlings to improve current searches for extraterrestrial intelligence and better understand our place in the cosmos.
 We are creating a community - or if you prefer, a tribe - to actively involve the world in the ultimate search for cosmic company.
 It is the concretization of Jill Tarter's 2009 TED wish to change the world.

-Opine on EarthSpeaks - Welcome to Earth Speaks, a research project that explores a critical question in the Search for Extraterrestrial Intelligence (SETI): “If we discover intelligent life beyond Earth, should we reply, and if so, what should we say?”
+EarthSpeaks - Welcome to Earth Speaks, a research project that explores a critical question in the Search for Extraterrestrial Intelligence (SETI): “If we discover intelligent life beyond Earth, should we reply, and if so, what should we say?”
 People from around the world are invited to submit pictures, sounds, and text messages that they would want to send to other worlds.
 The project aims to foster a dialogue about what we should say to extraterrestrial intelligence, as well as whether or not we should be sending intentional messages.